 In the springtime, Creamery Meadow Trail is a very colorful place to hike.
 The wide, level double-track trail is lined by lots of flowers, most notably golden lupines that have vibrant yellow flower clusters that are sure to brighten your day.
 After 0.7 miles on Creamery Meadow Trail, and almost a mile of flat hiking, the warm-up is over and the ascent begins.
 Make a left turn up Ridge Trail, a wide trail that veers south up the end of a rounded ridge that rises between the Pacific Ocean and the Big Sur River Valley, the conduit used by the Big Sir River and Highway One.

-Before Ridge Trail really gets underway, you will pass through a junction with a connector trail that branches off to the right toward Bluff Trail.
+Before Ridge Trail really gets underway, pass through a junction with a connector trail that branches off to the right toward Bluff Trail.
 You will explore Bluff Trail later in this loop.
 For now stay to the left and keep climbing up Ridge Trail.

 Ridge Trail climbs, tapers out, and climbs again, until it crests after one mile and descends temporarily to a junction with Hidden Trail, 2.1 miles from the commencement of the hike.
 Stay to the right to continue along the ridge.
 While Ridge Trail gained close to 700 feet in the opening mile, the ascent becomes less aggressive from this point on.
 Past the Hidden Trail junction, there is only 450 feet more to gain over the next 2.65 miles to reach the end of Ridge Trail.